Celebrate Spring's Arrival..... “Daffy Style”!

 From early April to mid-May, over three million daffodils of every color, shape and size bloom throughout the island.
 The bountiful blossoms--in shades of yellow, orange white and pale pink--grace roadsides, gardens, window boxes and shop windows.
 The Chamber-sponsored Daffodil Festival (April 25-27, 2014), in its 40th year, is a full-scale jubilee of winter’s thaw featuring an Antique Car Parade, Tailgate Picnic, and NEW Children's Beach Family Picnic, as well as a Daffy Hat, Dog and Children's Parade.
 It's a joyous occasion for both islanders and visitors alike.
 Come wear your daffy hat, watch the car parade, have a picnic and welcome spring!

 If you have children, or are not inclined to leave the downtown area, the Children's Beach Family Picnic- new last year- is a wonderful alternative.
-Bring a blanket and picnic lunch to Children's Beach.
-We will have a free concert, featuring music from the ShepCats and one-man band The Whirlygigs.
-Free rides will be available on the Nantucket Hotel's antique fire truck.
-Enjoy children's activities like balloon animals, storytelling, and more.
-Some of our island non-profit businesses will also set up tables with information and activities.
+Bring a blanket and picnic lunch to Children's Beach from 1-3 PM.
+We will have a free concert, featuring music from local favorites and one-man band The Whirlygigs.
+Free rides will be available on the Nantucket Hotel's antique fire truck (1:30-3:00 PM).
+Enjoy children's activities like balloon animals, Pirate storytelling with Robin of Raven's Walk (1:00-1:45 PM), and more.
+We will also have a non-profit marketplace where a selection of our island non-profit businesses will also set up tables with information and activities.

 Other festival highlights include the Nantucket Garden Club’s Annual Daffodil Show, and a Daffodil 5K Race.
 Or pick up your Scavenger Hunt Brochures, get a team together, and take part in the family-friendly scavenger hunt, three lucky teams will be eligible to win 40th Annual Daffodil Merchandise.